iVuDang/The-Odin-Project-Etch-a-Sketch/README.md

 ### What could be improved
-- [ ] How to change 'leaf' to 'earth' on output.
+- [ ] More practice and conceptual understanding of classList.add, classList.remove, firstChild, removeChild.